Ichoran/teensy-stimulus/README.md

 To terminate a stimulation protocol in progress, send the command `~/`.
 To terminate a single channel while leaving any others still running, use `~A/`.
 Once terminated, a channel cannot be restarted.

 To ask the board to tell what time point it is at, send the command `~#`.
 If there is no error it will respond with `~12345678.123456` where elapsed duration is specified in seconds plus microseconds; if the board has started and is running it will always report at least one elapsed microsecond.
 If the stimulus protocol has not yet been started or has already finished, it will return `~00000000.000000`.
-If the system has encountered an error, it will return `^an error message here$`.
+If the system has encountered an error, it will return `$an error message here\n`.

 To query the state machine that runs an individual channel, send the command `~A@` for channel `A` (likewise for the others).
 The board will respond with `~A`, followed by a number from `'0'` to `'3'` indicating its state (0 = not running, 1 = running but stimulus off, 2 = running and stimulus is on but not in a pulse, 3 = running and stimulus is on and in a pulse).
 This is then followed by a `;` and the number of the stimulus train (in three digits), counting up from 0.
 Analog stimuli will always report 1 or 3, not 2.